tabarra/txAdmin/dev_notes.md

 - [ ] version bump

 > Hopefully now:
-- [ ] live console input should alto re-enable auto scroll
+- [ ] live console input should alto re-enable auto scroll, and should scroll down when auto scroll is enabled
 - [ ] update README
 - [ ] maybe hardcode if(recipeName == plume) to open the readme in a new tab
 - [ ] add new hardware bans